octarinesec/MAPL/MAPL_adapter/README.md

 The adapter changes the behaviour of the bookinfo app by using rules in the [rules.yaml](https://github.com/octarinesec/MAPL/tree/master/MAPL_adapter/rules/rules.yaml) file.
 For the default behaviour before the installation of the adapter, see [Istio Installation](https://github.com/octarinesec/MAPL/tree/master/MAPL_adapter/docs/ISTIO_INSTALLATION.md) document.
 The policy rules change the app by blocking some of the services from communicating via HTTP.
+All communication is blocked by default.
+The rules state specifically which services are allowed to communicate with which services (a whitelist).

 The  rules are: